stackrox/collector/README.md

 project leverages the Falco libraries via a custom [fork](https://github.com/stackrox/falcosecurity-libs).

-There are opportunities to catch in many areas, so let's start.
+## Useful links

-## Table of Contents
+Here are few links to get more details:

 1. [How to start](docs/how-to-start.md): If you want to contribute to the project, this is the best place to start.
 This section covers building and